Thabanengobe/online-file-storage/README.md

-# online-book-store
+# online-file-storage
 ## Description
-  It's an online book store were you can store your own pdf files that you have dowloaded from other websites so that can read them anytime, anywere and in any pc as long as you are connected to the internet
+  It's a platform were you can upload files that you have dowloaded from other websites so that can read them anytime, anywere and in any pc as long as you are connected to the internet